-1. David has been on the run from Saul for many years and it is taking its toll on his life.
-He is both physically and emotionally drained and he is so discouraged that he feels one day Saul will kill him.
-Thus, the only solution is to flee to the enemy, into the land of the Philistines and at least he will be safe there.
-How can David feel this way?
-The same way we do, he took his eyes off the Lord and focused on the situation and he became discouraged and in despair, he just felt hopeless!
+He took his eyes off the Lord and focused on the situation, and he became discouraged and in despair, he just felt hopeless!

 And keep in mind it wasn't that Saul drove him into the land of the Philistines, it was discouragement and despair and that will always lead us into the hands of the enemy and away from God!

-And notice that this is going on in David's heart, he did not say these things out loud, but it was eating at him and what was going on inside of him will be manifested outwardly.
+And notice that this is going on in David's heart, he did not say these things out loud, but it was eating at him and what was going on inside of him would be manifested outwardly.

 David Guzik wrote, "If someone says in their heart, 'God doesn't care about me,' it will make a difference in their life.
 If someone says in their heart, 'I deserve better than this,' it will make a difference in their life.
 If someone says in their heart, 'I come before others,' it will make a difference in their life.
 By the same principle, if someone says in their heart, 'God loves me and I don't have to earn His love,' it will make a difference.
 If they say in their heart, 'I am grateful for every blessing I have,' it will make a difference.
 If someone says, 'Others come first,' it will make difference in their life.
 What we say in our heart has great power for good or evil, for blessing or cursing."